TBS1996/teton/README.md

 ## System design

 We use an axum web-server for the api-server.
 The agents connect using websockets.
-A custom request-response architecture has been created, since websockets are bidirectional by nature.
+A custom request-response architecture has been created, since websockets are async by nature.

 My design allows for agents to be able to proactively send messages to the server and receive responses, instead of just receiving commands from the server.
 Agents can also send messages to other agents via the server.